Content warning for mentions of war, genocide and racial discrimination as well as links to said topics

 People use social media only to inform themselves of injustices and won't research outside of it.
 Fake news and misinformation roam rampant on social media and we must verify all that we find on it.
 It's easy to get sucked into lies and blame someone or something that wasn't doing anything wrong in the first place.

-Social Justice has become "cool" with people only reading a couple of posts on social media about an issue, reposting and then calling it day.
+Social Justice has become "cool" with people only reading a couple of posts on social media about an issue, reposting and then calling it a day.
 Only reposting an infographic isn't enough.
 Whilst yes, it spreads awareness and provides a resource for those who don't have the privilege of education, that act alone can't solve the issue.

-Many don't engage in further research, sign petitions, attend protests, donate to the cause, contact local politicians or continue to inform themselves of an issue well after everyone else is no longer talked about it.
+Many don't engage in further research, sign petitions, attend protests, donate to the cause, contact local politicians or continue to inform themselves of an issue well after everyone else no longer talks about it.
 Granted not all of these actions are attainable for an individual and that's fine, not everyone has the money to donate or find the time to attend a protest but an effort should be made to do more than share a hashtag.